Will Geer: Later years

-In 1972, he was cast as Zebulon Walton, the family patriarch on The Waltons, a role he took over from Edgar Bergen, who played the character in the TV movie upon which the series was based.
+In 1972, he was cast as Zebulon Walton, the family patriarch on The Waltons, a role he took over from Edgar Bergen.
+Bergen played the character in the TV movie upon which the series was based.
 He won an Emmy for Outstanding Supporting Actor in a Drama Series for The Waltons in 1975.

-When he died, shortly after completing the sixth season of The Waltons, the death of his character was written into the show's script.
-His final episode, the last episode of the 1977–1978 season, depicted his being reunited with his onscreen wife Esther (played by Ellen Corby; she had been absent for the entire season, due to a stroke).
+When Geer died shortly after completing the sixth season of The Waltons, the death of his character was written into the show's script.
+His final episode, the last episode of the 1977–1978 season, showed him reuniting with his onscreen wife Esther (played by Ellen Corby; she had been absent for the entire season due to a stroke).
 His character was mourned onscreen during the first episode of the 1978–1979 season, titled "The Empty Nest".

 Personal life

-Geer married actress Herta Ware in 1934.
-He and Ware had three children, Kate Geer, Thad Geer, and actress Ellen Geer.
-Ware also had a daughter, actress Melora Marshall, from another marriage.
+Geer married actress Herta Ware in 1934; they had three children, Kate Geer, Thad Geer, and actress Ellen Geer.
+Ware also had a daughter, Melora Marshall, who was an actress, from another marriage.
 Although he and Ware divorced in 1954, they remained close for the rest of their lives.

-In 1934 he met Harry Hay at the Tony Pastor Theatre where Geer worked as an actor.
-They became lovers.
-He and Hay participated in a milk strike in Los Angeles.
-Later that year, he and Hay performed in support of the San Francisco General Strike, where they witnessed police firing on strikers, killing two.
-He was a committed leftist, with Hay later describing him as his political mentor.
-He introduced Hay to Los Angeles' leftist community, and together they took part in activism, joining demonstrations for laborers' rights and the unemployed, and on one occasion handcuffed themselves to lampposts outside UCLA to hand out leaflets for the American League Against War and Fascism.
-He became a member of the Communist Party of the United States in 1934.
-After Hay had become increasingly politicized, Geer introduced him to the Party.
-In 1934, he and Hay gave support to a labor strike of the port of San Francisco, part of the 1934 West Coast waterfront strike.
-Geer became a reader of the West Coast Communist newspaper People's World.
+In 1932, Geer met Harry Hay at the Tony Pastor Theatre where Geer was working as an actor.
+They soon became lovers.
+Geer and Hay participated in a milk strike in Los Angeles.
+Later in the year, they performed in support of the 1934 West Coast waterfront strike, where they witnessed police firing on strikers and killing two.
+Geer was a committed communist; Hay later described him as his political mentor.
+Geer introduced Hay to Los Angeles' communist community and together they were activists, joining demonstrations for laborers' rights and the unemployed.
+Once, they handcuffed themselves to lampposts outside UCLA and handed out leaflets for the American League Against War and Fascism.
+Geer became a member of the Communist Party of the United States in 1934.
+After Hay was increasingly political, Geer introduced him to the party.
+Geer became a reader of the People's World, a West Coast Communist newspaper.

 He maintained a garden at his vacation house, called Geer-Gore Gardens, in Nichols, Connecticut.
-He visited often and attended the local Fourth of July fireworks celebrations, sometimes wearing a black top hat or straw hat and always his trademark denim overalls with only one suspender hooked.
-He also had a small vacation house in Solana Beach, California, where his front and back yards were cultivated as vegetable gardens rather than lawns.
+He was often there and attended the local Fourth of July fireworks celebrations, sometimes wearing a black top hat or straw hat and always his trademark denim overalls with only one suspender hooked.
+He had a small vacation house in Solana Beach, California, where his front and back yards were cultivated as vegetable gardens rather than lawns.

+Death

-As he was dying on April 22, 1978, of respiratory failure at the age of 76, his family sang Woody Guthrie's "This Land Is Your Land" and recited poems by Robert Frost at his deathbed.
-His remains were cremated; his ashes are buried at the Theatricum Botanicum in the Shakespeare Garden in Topanga Canyon, California.
+Geer died of respiratory failure at the age of 76 on April 22, 1978, in Los Angeles.
+As he was dying, his family sang folk songs that he and Woody Guthrie had written, and recited poems by Robert Frost at his bedside.
+His remains were cremated and his ashes are buried at the Theatricum Botanicum in the Shakespeare Garden in Topanga Canyon, California.